 - Tab: Overlock, press and hem the top and bottom (short side).
 Fold in half and overlock or stitch into a tube.
 Stitch onto the sides of the mask.

 - Nose piece: Using the zipper foot, stitch a line 7cm long approximately 1cm below the top of the mask to fit the wire in.
 Stitch up one side.
 Place the wire piece inside (access through the pocket).
-Then, again, with the zipper foot, very carefully stitch up the final side.

 - Elastic: Cut two pieces of elastic approximately 20cm long.
 Thread elastic through the holders and knot to desired length.
 Try the mask on and adjust the nose piece and, if necessary, the length of the elastic.
 Before use, insert a filter constructed from a folded piece of kitchen towel and a tissue.
 (As instructed in the video above.)

 What do I need to be careful of?

 A mask alone is insufficient.

 Many of the cautions about mask use highlight the fact that simply wearing a mask is not enough.
 As WebMD summarises, “the biggest concern that doctors have around recommending masks is the false sense of security that might come along with wearing one”.

 The WHO states that “Wearing a medical mask is one of the prevention measures to limit spread of certain respiratory diseases, including 2019-nCoV”, but warns “the use of a mask alone is insufficient to provide the adequate level of protection and other equally relevant measures should be adopted.
 If masks are to be used, this measure must be combined with hand hygiene and other infection prevention and control measures”.